 Fighting with your long-distance relationship partner can be a challenge.
 There is something about the conflict in close proximity that makes it so much easier to solve.
 However, this doesn’t mean that your relationship will crumble from one fight if you live far from each other.

-The most important thing in such relationships is to know how to fight the right way.
-Although, sometimes you may wonder if a long distance relationship is worth it.
+Although sometimes you may wonder if a long-distance relationship is worth it, the most important thing in such relationships is to know how to fight the right way.

-Here are nine tips and tricks that should help you air your grievances and hear your partner out.
+Here are sixteen tips and tricks that should help you air your grievances and hear your partner out.
 We’ll also share tips on how to fix your relationship after an LDR fight.

 That is the number one rule for fair fighting in long-distance relationships – never hang up.